James D. Ratley, CFE

 In 2005, Mr. Ratley was awarded the ACFE's Cressey Award, the organization's highest honor.
 It is bestowed annually for a lifetime of achievement in the detection and deterrence of fraud.

 In 2006, Mr. Ratley was named President of the ACFE, and in 2011, he was also named CEO.
-In this role, he works to promote the ACFE to the public and other professional organizations and continues to assist in the development of anti-fraud products and services to meet the needs of the ACFE's members.
-In addition to his executive duties, Mr. Ratley serves as a member of the ACFE's faculty, and teaches regularly at workshops and conferences on a variety of fraud-related subjects.
+Mr. Ratley worked to promote the ACFE to the public and other professional organizations and assisted in the development of anti-fraud products and services to meet the needs of the ACFE's members.
+In addition to his executive duties, Mr. Ratley served as a member of the ACFE's faculty, and taught regularly at workshops and conferences on a variety of fraud-related subjects.

-Mr. Ratley serves as adjunct professor at the University of Texas, where he teaches a masters-level fraud examination course in the McCombs School of Business (Accounting Department).
+Mr. Ratley served as adjunct professor at the University of Texas, where he taught a masters-level fraud examination course in the McCombs School of Business (Accounting Department).
 He was also a Visiting Scholar at the University of Nebraska in Lincoln.